Juvtmall/Juvtmall/Wiki/Sensor-Distance_HC-SR04.md

 ##   usage

 The principle of the HC-SR04: it transmits a short ultrasonic pulse, receive the signal which reflected by the object, and converts it into a electric signal.

 Here’s the sequence chart:

  First, we transmit a trig signal which is high lever signal at least 10 μs to the HC-SR04, then it transmits 8 square waves at the frequency of 40 kHz in cycle, it will detect if there’s the return signal by itself, when the square waves reflected by the object, HC-SR04 transmit a high lever signal, the time of the high lever is proportional to the distance, therefore, it’s easy to get the distance by account the high lever’s time and then divide it by 58.

-How do I get this
+How do I get this?

 Here’s the program of how to measure the distance by use of HC-SR04 equation?
 First of all, the speed of the voice is normally 340 m/s, the unit of time we get is μs, and the unit of distance is cm, the time of high lever is cost from the square wave was transmit then reflected by the object to the wave has been received by the HC-SR04, so the distance is equal to time*340*100/1000000/2 as well as time/58, the unit of distance is cm.

+## code

 [code]
 #define ECHO 2

 #define TRIG 3

 void setup() {

-  // put your setup code here, to run once: pinMode(ECHO, INPUT);
+  // put your setup code here, to run once:

+pinMode(ECHO, INPUT);

 pinMode(TRIG, OUTPUT);

 Serial.begin(9600);
 }

 void loop() {

 /*
    * Here's the pulseIn function: Reads a pulse (either HIGH or LOW) on a pin.
     For example, if value is HIGH, pulseIn() waits for the pin to go HIGH, starts timing, then waits for the pin to go LOW and stops timing.
 Returns the length of the pulse in microseconds.
 Gives up and returns 0 if no pulse starts within a specified time out.
   */

-   // put your main code here, to run repeatedly: digitalWrite(TRIG, LOW);   //give a low lever signal to the trig pin of HC-SR04 delayMicroseconds(2);      //delay 2μs digitalWrite(TRIG, HIGH);  //write a high lever signal to the trig pin of HC-SR04 delayMicroseconds(10);     //delay 10μs digitalWrite(TRIG, LOW);   //write a low lever signal to the trig pin of HC-SR04 float Time=pulseIn(ECHO, HIGH);   //time the high lever signal's time, also means
+// put your main code here, to run repeatedly:

+digitalWrite(TRIG, LOW);   //give a low lever signal to the trig pin of HC-SR04

+delayMicroseconds(2);      //delay 2μs

+digitalWrite(TRIG, HIGH);  //write a high lever signal to the trig pin of HC-SR04

+delayMicroseconds(10);     //delay 10μs

+digitalWrite(TRIG, LOW);   //write a low lever signal to the trig pin of HC-SR04

+float Time=pulseIn(ECHO, HIGH);   //time the high lever signal's time, also means

-                                  //  the time cost by double distance float distance;
+//  the time cost by double distance

+float distance;

-distance= Time/58;         //calculate the distance Serial.println(distance); //display the distance
+distance= Time/58;         //calculate the distance

+Serial.println(distance); //display the distance
 }

 [/code]